dotel-saramsz/youtube-focus-mode/readme.md

 To use the extension, load it into your Chrome browser:

    1. Open chrome and navigate to `chrome://extensions`
-   2. Click on `Load Unpacked` (Make sure that *Developer Mode* is enabled in Chrome).
+   2. Click on `Load unpacked` (Make sure that *Developer Mode* is enabled in Chrome).
-   3. Select the `dist/` directory that was created above.
+   3. Select the directory containing the files of the extension that was created above in step `A3` or `B4`

 ## Usage